opencaesar/opencaesar.github.io/events/2023-11-22-onto-Nexus-Workshop-2024/Talk-05.md

 ---
 layout: event
-title: "OntoUML: Bringing Conceptual Clarity, Semantic Transparency and Ontological Soundness to Models"
+title: "A Whirlwind Tour to OntoUML and its Ecosystem"
 author: "Giancarlo Guizzardi"
 tag: [ontoNexus]
 categories: [event]